webprofusion/certify/src/Certify.Shared/Scripts/Web.config/readme.txt

 ﻿About This Config
 -------------------------

-When Let's Encrypt performs validation over http (known as an http-01 challenge) they ask for a randomly named text file to be created in the /.well-known/acme-challenge path of your website.
+When the ACME-Enabled Certificate Authority (e.g. Let's Encrypt) performs validation over http (known as an http-01 challenge) they ask for a randomly named text file to be created in the /.well-known/acme-challenge path of your website.
 So they should be able to retrieve it at http://<yourdomain>/.well-known/acme-challenge/<filename>